manikonda-rao/terminal_cli_agent/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## Feature Description
-A clear and concise description of what you want to happen.
+Provide a comprehensive description of the proposed feature and its intended functionality.

-## Motivation
+## Business Justification
-Why is this feature needed?
-What problem does it solve?
+Explain the business value and technical rationale for implementing this feature.
+What specific problems or limitations does it address?

-## Detailed Description
+## Technical Specification
-Describe the feature in detail.
+Describe the feature implementation in detail.
 Include:
-- How it should work
-- What the user interface should look like
+- System architecture and design considerations
+- User interface and interaction patterns
-- Any specific requirements or constraints
+- Technical requirements and constraints
+- Integration points with existing systems

 ## Use Cases
 Provide specific examples of how this feature would be used: